 There’s a report on our trip around the antique centres of Brisbane, and we highlight the rustic beauty of stoneware – poor cousin or prince charming?
 You be the decider.
 We’ve also got a brand new section on Services and Trades to help you with your restoration needs, and we take a look at the iconic designs of Sam Maloof.

 Plus there's even more...
-Including a 4 month calendar of antique fairs and events, Bargain Hunter, Snippets and 4 pages of readers' letters in What's it Worth.
+Including a four-month calendar of antique fairs and events, Bargain Hunter, Snippets, Movers and Shakers and four pages of readers' letters in What's it Worth.
 It's a great magazine and it's packed with literally hundreds and hundreds of items to buy.

 If you can't find a copy at your local outlet, email us - email@example.com - and we'll tell you where you can buy it!

-If you'd like to 'try before you buy', click on this link to see some pages from our Summer 2014 issue.
+If you'd like to 'try before you buy', click on this link to see some pages from our Spring 2015 issue.
 We're sure you'll love it!

 Notice: The opinions expressed on this web site are not necessarily those of the directors or staff of Zoom Design & Graphics Pty.
 Ltd., publisher under licence of Antiques and Collectables for Pleasure & Profit.
 Zoom Design & Graphics Pty.
 Ltd., its directors and staff do not accept any liability for any financial or other loss incurred by reliance placed on the information contained in this web site.
 All rights reserved, Zoom Design & Graphics Pty.
 Ltd.,and Antiques and Collectables for Pleasure & Profit 2015.
 The information and editorials contained within the pages of this web site may not be transmitted or reproduced in whole or part without prior written permission from the publishers.